-We often stress how important it is to record, and store your numerous online account passwords.
-Complimentary aspect to this is documentation, or a description of how your online systems work.
+We often stress how important it is to record and store your numerous online account passwords.
+The complementary aspect of this is documentation or a description of how your online systems work.
 The purpose being so that you both understand your website better, and so that professionals working with your data can understand better how the various parts and features of your website interconnect.

 What does this look like?
 Let me explain.
 We break a website down into various parts, and basically write notes (in English) that explain how they work, and why they’re needed.
 Here’s an example of questions we answer and items we note for email and domains.

 - List of Forwards

 - External Email (Google Apps, Office365) or Internal?